-Based on the strength of the Pilot Program, the SOCT Health Plan expanded the implementation of the Upswing program, making it available on a voluntary basis to all covered active employees, early retirees (non-Medicare), and their eligible dependents (collectively Members).
+Based on the strength of the Pilot Program, The State of Connecticut (SOCT) Health Plan expanded the implementation of the Upswing program, making it available on a voluntary basis to all covered active employees, early retirees (non-Medicare) and their eligible dependents (collectively "Members").
 The program launched in January 2023.
-Segal recently conducted an independent follow-up analysis of the effectiveness of Upswing's program on members who engaged with Upswing between January 2023 and May 2023.
+Segal Company ("Segal") recently conducted an independent follow-up analysis of the effectiveness of Upswing's program on members who engaged with Upswing between January 2023 and May 2023.
 In this study, Segal used best practice matching methodology to evenly match Upswing participants to non-participants to create a comparison group and adjust for treatment selection bias.
 The results of this analysis validated the effectiveness of the Upswing model in improving outcomes for Members with MSK injuries while reducing costs.
-Key findings from the program analysis include the following: